Fawazcp/aws-bootcamp-cruddur-2023/journal/week2.md

 ![image](https://user-images.githubusercontent.com/111639918/222811114-ccf24f65-4465-4930-8f23-8807493ffe7d.png)

-- I deleted the dynamodb and postgresql scripts.
+- I was deleted the dynamodb and postgresql scripts.
 After adding dynamodb and postgresql script in the docker file  I got the output